Skip links

 April 20, 2023

 Boca Chica, Texas.
-Space X’s Starship, powered by the Super-Heavy booster, successfully leaves the launch pad.
-However, several things go wrong: the ramp is badly damaged, some engines do not ignite and others turn off shortly after launch, and finally the Starship does not separate
+Space X’s Starship, powered by its Super-Heavy booster, successfully leaves the launch pad.
+However, several things go wrong: the launch pad is severely damaged, some engines fail to ignite, and others shut down shortly after launch.
+Finally, the Starship fails to separate

 April 14, 2023